4d/docs/docs/FormEditor/properties_FormProperties.md

 ## Published as Subform

-For a component form to be selected as a [subform](FormObjects/subform_overview.md) in a host database, it must have been explicitly shared.
-When this property is selected, the form will be published in the host database.
+For a component form to be selected as a [subform](FormObjects/subform_overview.md) in a host application, it must have been explicitly shared.
+When this property is selected, the form will be published in the host application.

 Only project forms can be specified as published subforms.